amdrew/post-promoter-pro/README.txt

 Engage followers who may have missed the original post; Post Promoter Pro allows you to customize the text that sits before the link to your content.
 Experiment with hashtags, a call to action, or interesting text that starts a conversation and compels your followers to view your post.

 == Changelog ==
+= 2.1.3 =
+* FIX: Twitter "Share at time of Publish" content not replacing {post_title} and other tokens

 = 2.1.2 =
 * FIX: Facebook and LinkedIn token reminders could show a negative date
 * FIX: Expiration notices caused PHP notices when disconnected